github/docs/content/github/getting-started-with-github/onboarding/getting-started-with-your-github-account.md

 As the owner of a repository you can configure several settings, including the repository's visibility, topics, and social media preview.
 For more information, see “[Managing repository settings](/github/administering-a-repository/managing-repository-settings)."

 ### Setting up your project for healthy contributions
+{% if currentVersion == 'free-pro-team@latest' %}
 To encourage collaborators in your repository, you need a community that encourages people to use, contribute to, and evangelize your project.
 For more information, see “[Building Welcoming Communities](https://opensource.guide/building-community/)" in the Open Source Guides.

 By adding files like contributing guidelines, a code of conduct, and a license to your repository you can create an environment where it's easier for collaborators to make meaningful, useful contributions.
 For more information, see “[Setting up your project for healthy contributions](/communities/setting-up-your-project-for-healthy-contributions)."

 You can use the community profile for your public repository to ensure your project has all the recommended files to help people use and contribute to your project.
 For more information, see “[About community profiles for public repositories](/communities/setting-up-your-project-for-healthy-contributions/about-community-profiles-for-public-repositories)."
+{% endif %}
+{% if enterpriseServerVersions contains currentVersion or currentVersion == "github-ae@latest" %}
+By adding files like contributing guidelines, a code of conduct, and support resources to your repository you can create an environment where it's easier for collaborators to make meaningful, useful contributions.
+For more information, see “[Setting up your project for healthy contributions](/communities/setting-up-your-project-for-healthy-contributions)."
+{% endif %}
 {% if currentVersion == 'free-pro-team@latest' %}
 ### Managing security vulnerabilities
 You can discover, discuss, fix, and disclose security vulnerabilities in your repositories with security policies and {% data variables.product.prodname_security_advisories %}.
 For more information, see “[Managing security advisories for vulnerabilities in your project](/code-security/security-advisories)."